Powered by MOMENTUM MEDIA

 “I don’t think Artemis 3, the landing mission, is at all realistically scheduled,” he said.

-George Scott, acting NASA inspector general, also argued the agency would “continue to be challenged on the schedule front” with Artemis III, while William Russell, director of contracting and national security acquisitions, added a 12-month gap between Artemis II and III wasn’t enough.
+George Scott, acting NASA inspector general, also argued the agency would “continue to be challenged on the schedule front” with Artemis III, while William Russell, director of contracting and national security acquisitions, added that a 12-month gap between Artemis II and III wasn’t enough.

 “One year is not a lot of time to do that learning,” he said.